Métis flag

 The blue background flag has been accepted by the Métis National Council as the official flag of the Métis Nation.
 In 2013, the Métis National Council secured an official mark for the flag to protect it as a symbol of the Métis Nation, and ensure its collective ownership by citizens of the Métis Nation.

+Adoption of the flag in modern times

+The first flag of the Métis was long forgotten among the other flags adopted and flown by the Métis at various points of their political and national growth.
+In the mid 1970s, the Métis flag being flown by the Native Council of Canada had a green background, and on the flag was a ring of alternating shamrocks and fleur-de-lys around a bison.
+However, there was friction due to difference of opinions between the Métis Society of Saskatchewan and the Native Council of Canada, and this friction helped to spur the debate about whether there was a historic Métis flag that they should be using.
+A consultant was tasked by the Métis Society of Saskatchewan board of directors to research and present on historic flags used by Métis.
+There was debate about which flag to adopt, and especially the red or blue infinity flag, and the Métis Society of Saskatchewan board chose the blue version.
+The red and blue versions were subsequently adopted by other Métis governments across Western Canada.

 Design and symbolism

 The flag shows a white infinity symbol on a field of either blue or red.
 There are many interpretations of what the colours and symbol mean.

 Several origins and meanings have been suggested for the infinity symbol flag: